I’m a bit late to the party here but it’s time to lay out my 2017 personal and financial goals.

 - Gold – Collect $9000 in dividends

 This goal is a tough one to gauge since I don’t invest specifically with dividends in mind.
-My portfolio has something like a 2.2% yield at the moment which means dividends aren’t a huge goal at the moment since I’m searching for total return during my growth phase.
+My portfolio has something like a 2.2% yield at the moment.
+That means dividends aren’t a huge goal right now since I’m searching for total return during my growth phase.

-I calculate my forward income right now at around $7300 and that will grow higher due to contributions before the first main dividend payout in March and then also grow via contributions throughout the year.
+I calculate my forward income right now at around $7300.
+That will grow higher due to contributions before the first main dividend payout in March and then also grow via contributions throughout the year.

 - Bronze – Perform in-depth analysis on and purchase one individual stock